 Legal Aid Queensland may be able to provide a lawyer to represent you.
 This service is means and merit tested — we will look at what you earn, what you own and if your case has a good chance of success to decide if you are eligible for legal aid.
 We use the means and merit test to make sure we spend our limited funding on the most needy cases.

-Applicants who rely on Centrelink payments for their income are usually eligible for aid, as long as what they own is within the assets test guidelines.
-Young people aged 17 years and under don't have to meet the means test to be eligible for aid, but may have to meet other guidelines.
+If you rely solely on Centrelink payments for your income, you will usually pass the income section of our means test.
+You will however, still need to be assessed under the assets section of the means test.
+Young people aged 17 years and under don’t have to meet the means test to be eligible for aid, but may have to meet other guidelines.

 How do I apply for legal aid?